-Can't connect to the App Store on your iPhone or iPad?
-Or are you trying and failing to download an app or an update to an app?
+Can't connect to the App Store to download apps on your iPhone or iPad?
+Or are you having problems downloading an app or an update to an app?

 These are quite common problems, sadly.
 But more happily, there are plenty of simple solutions you can try.
 We recommend you work through the following steps to try and fix the problem.